 • Approximately 315 underground vehicular parking spaces and 320 bicycle parking spaces.

-Staff determined there is merit to the applicant’s request; however, concerns about the R-4 zoning regulations are not unique to these two properties, but general to the larger neighbourhood.
-For example, there are numerous R-4 zoned properties within the vicinity of Willett Street and Dunbrack Street that contain aging apartment buildings, have similar site characteristics, and are subject to identical zoning regulations.
+Concerns about the R-4 zoning regulations are not unique to these two properties but are general to the larger neighbourhood.
+For example, there are many R-4 zoned properties near Willett Street and Dunbrack Street that contain aging apartment buildings and have similar site characteristics.

-With these considerations in mind, staff recommended an amendment process that reviews the MPS policies and LUB regulations pertaining to all R-4 Zoned properties within close proximity of Willet and Dunbrack Street.
+Staff recommended a process to review the MPS policies and LUB regulations for all R-4 Zoned properties near Willett and Dunbrack Street.
 Specifically, the following R-4 Zone regulations will be reviewed:

 • Population density;